awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-get-template.md

 1. From the AWS CloudFormation Designer toolbar, choose the **File** menu \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/designer-file-menu.png)\) and then **Save** to save the template in an S3 bucket or locally\.

+1. Use your modified template to [update your stack directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) or [update your stack using a change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html)\.

 ## Get and update a template for a stack \(CLI\)<a name="using-cfn-updating-stacks-get-stack.CLI"></a>

 1. To get the template for the stack you want to update, use the command [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/get-template.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/get-template.html)\.

 1. Copy the template, paste it into a text file, modify it, and save it\.
 Copy *only* the template\.
 The command encloses the template in quotation marks, but do not copy the quotation marks surrounding the template\.
 The template itself starts with an open brace and ends with the final close brace\.
 Specify changes to the stack's resources in this file\.

+1. Use your modified template to [update your stack directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) or [update your stack using a change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html)\.